Structural Commissioning – To help verify structural integrity

 3. It is used by Lawyers in Construction Defect Claims.
 It has been approved in court for forensic evaluations of structures.

-4. It is used by Contractors, as part of a monitoring program to establish the baseline performance of a structure and to be compared to as part of real-time performance monitoring.
+4. It is used by bridge and building Contractors, as part of a monitoring program to establish the baseline performance of a structure and to be compared to as part of real-time performance monitoring.

 5. It is used by City Governments to understand how a group of structures perform as part of their Emergency Management Planning.